-The mission of the Guest Editor therefore is primarily scholarly.
-The Guest Editor does not lay out the journal, nor are they involved in a detailed way with line editing or sub-editing.
+The Guest Editor does not have to deal with the lay out the journal, nor are they involved in a detailed way with line editing or sub-editing.
 What they are doing is, in effect, editing a scholarly anthology of essays on a specialized topic.
-This is not far different from an edited book, and should not be seen as less relevant than an edited book in circumstances of faculty assessment, tenure and promotion.
+This is not very different from an edited book, and should not be seen as less relevant than an edited book in circumstances of faculty assessment, tenure and promotion.
 The scholars and teachers who give of their time, energy, and wisdom to assemble special issues of journals should receive appropriate honor and recognition from peers and institutions alike.

 - Individual authors are responsible for securing copyright permissions for graphic images associated with their essays.
 Illustrations should be submitted as image files with resolution of at least 300 dpi.

 - Once the Cluster has appeared, the journal’s Editor may invite responses in the form of Letters to the Editor for the Forum section in a subsequent issue.
 That list will be developed and reviewed with the Guest Editors, and authors who contributed to the original Cluster will be provided advanced copies of outside letters so they can reply in the same issue.